vadzim-mikhalenak/differentiator/README.md

 # Document management REST service

-Test project for WAES company.
+Test project.
 It has three REST end-points to add file content (left and right parts of a document separately) and compare it.

 ## Getting Started